 Diagnosing acute Lyme disease is often straightforward.
 If someone develops flu-like symptoms following a tick bite or spending time in nature, the diagnosis of Lyme disease is often considered.
 However, when someone is sick with multiple symptoms for an extended period of time, it can take years to get a correct diagnosis.
 There are many nuances associated with Lyme disease testing.
 Read below to learn about accurate testing for chronic or late-stage Lyme disease.

-There may not be an infection that is more complex to diagnose than chronic Lyme disease.
+There may not be a more complex infection to diagnose than chronic Lyme disease.
 When Lyme disease was first discovered in the 1970s, the Center for Disease Control (CDC) wanted to track the number of cases in the US, so they developed diagnostic criteria for surveillance reporting to local public health departments.
 The criteria needed to be narrow to increase the sensitivity of cases reported.
-Unfortunately, the surveillance criterion made its way into doctor’s offices, and physicians used the narrow criteria as diagnostic parameters for Lyme disease.
+Unfortunately, the surveillance criterion made its way into doctor’s offices, and physicians began using the narrow criteria as diagnostic parameters for Lyme disease.

 If someone had symptoms following a tick bite – or even years after a tick bite – but did not have a large bullseye rash, meningitis, facial paralysis, or encephalomyelitis, they were told they did not have Lyme disease.

 Poor Sensitivity of Traditional Lyme Disease Testing

-If a physician is familiar with the many presentations of Lyme disease and considers Lyme disease as a possible diagnosis as the cause of a patient’s symptoms, standard laboratory testing has poor sensitivity so many cases are missed.
+If a physician is familiar with the many presentations of Lyme disease and considers Lyme disease as a possible diagnosis, standard laboratory testing has poor sensitivity so many cases are missed.
 The traditional laboratory test used to diagnose Lyme disease is a “two-tiered” test.
 This means an ELISA test is run first, and if it is positive, a second test called a western blot is performed to confirm the accuracy.
 If the ELISA test is negative, the western blot is not performed.
-The sensitivity of the ELISA test is so poor that it reports a false-negative about half of the time.
+The sensitivity of the ELISA test is so poor that it reports a false negative about half of the time.
 This means the more sensitive western blot never gets tested.